node-dot-cpp/memory-safe-cpp/STATIC-CHECKS.md

     + TEST CASES/PROHIBIT: `(int*)p`, `static_cast<int*>(p)`, reinterpret_cast<int*>(p)
   - **[Rule S1.2]** Separate diagnostics for dereferencing of raw pointers (see above)
     + TEST CASES/PROHIBIT: `*nullptr`, `*p`
-  - **[Rule S1.3]** raw pointer variables (of type T*) are prohibited.
+  - **[Rule S1.3]** raw pointer variables (of type T*) are prohibited; raw pointer function parameters are also prohibited.
 Developers should use naked_ptr<> instead.
 NB: this rule is NOT necessary to ensure safety, but [Rule S1] makes such variables perfectly useless (both calculating new values and dereferencing are prohibited on raw pointers) so it is better to prohibit them outright
     + NB: raw references are ok (we're ensuring that they're not null in the first place)
     + TEST CASES/PROHIBIT: `int* x;`
 * **[Rule S2]** double pointers are prohibited, BOTH declared AND appearing implicitly within expressions.
 This also includes reference to a pointer.